XuChunLab/IBIST/README.md

 The ones mentioned in the preprint are here. https://www.addgene.org/browse/article/28216841/

 3) AAV order information.
-Some AAV vectors in this study are already available from Taitool Bioscience (xudf@taitool.com) at Shanghai and Braincase at Wuhan.
+Some AAV vectors in this study are already available from Taitool Bioscience (xudf@taitool.com) at Shanghai and Braincase at Shenzhen.